 My Fitness Pal, Apple Watch and Fitbit also syncs with our tracking software.
 You don’t have to report your nutrition to us…we see it everyday as long as you are tracking.
 Your macros, calories, even things like sodium and fiber…if you record it, we see it.
 And, with Fitbit and Apple Watch, we see your daily step count as well.

 Furthermore, we see your weight everyday (as long as you record it in our app) so we can analyze, based on trends, if you are progressing appropriately.
 So, there is no need for you to perform check-ins, other than progress pics once a week.
 We are checking on everything already multiple days a week.
-And it’s all done from the convenience of your smart phone.
+In addition, we will check in with you at least once per week and you can message us and ask questions anytime.
+There are no restrictions on communication.

 For those who compete in Bodybuilding, cardio is a big issue and philosophies are all over the place.
 We consider ourselves “cardio minimalists”, with respect to offseason and contest prep.
 Sure, cardio is fantastic for general health purposes, it does well for fat loss and keeping your health in check when used responsibly.
 However, cardio is not your friend when it comes to building an “optimal physique”, and that’s what we build.
 Yet on the same token, it will eventually become a necessary evil when it comes to getting stage lean.